THE-HERO-7/scada-power-quality-monitoring/Readme.md

 This project was a collaborative effort combining embedded engineering with advanced data processing:

 - **AJ** *(Project Lead)* — Hardware architecture, analog front-end design, and Arduino C++ firmware development
-- **Purusharth** — Python backend processing engine (ML pipeline, FFT, THD logic) and SCADA Electron interface development
+- **Purusharth** — Python backend processing engine (ML pipeline, FFT, THD logic) and and assisted in the development of the SCADA Electron interface.

 ---